boecker-lab/docs.sirius.github.io/docs/_pages/gui.md

       - Edit the information in the Settings -\> Network panel if you want to address CSI:FingerID via a proxy server.
-Your specified configuration will be tested if you hit the save button (see Figure below).
+Your specified configuration will be tested if you hit the save button.

-  - *Error report settings*

-      - Add an email address which will be sent with a bug report.
-This makes it possible for us to contact you, in case we need additional information to solve your problem.

-      - Decide whether specific hardware and operating system information is send with your bug report.

 ## Webservice
 <span>**<span style="color: red">\[TODO: description of connection check dialog.\]</span>**</span>